 Today, already 0.8 degrees of global warming has been observed, the researchers state.
-That suggests we may be halfway – fast-forwarding through centuries and millennia of melting inertia half the ice on Greenland would have already disappeared and sea levels on average would be 2.5 meters higher.
-Although a delayed process, it would also be inevitable.
+That suggests we may be halfway – fast-forwarding through centuries and millennia of melting inertia half the ice on Greenland would have already disappeared and sea levels on average would be some 3 meters higher.
+Because although it is a delayed process, it would also be inevitable.
 Well, 3 meters of committed sea level rise, that’s bad enough you would say.

 2. Earth’s climate inertia

 Now we say it is twice as bad as twice as bad.
 Ice sheet melting is not the only inert climate process.
 Ocean warming is another.
 Because of such processes there is a thermal delay in Earth’s climate system, which at present is estimated to be around 4 decades.
 The current warming would therefore be the result of combined CO2 emissions before 1970, or rather the CO2 concentration of that year (326 ppm).
 Since then emissions have (more than) doubled, which implies warming will, well, almost double – at least an additional 0.6 degrees Celsius on decades timescale (again, assuming current CO2 concentrations as a future constant – in reality they keep rising) and probably more than a doubling of current warming on a much longer timescale.

-Indeed, doubling 0.8 gets you to 1.6 degrees – the very estimate of the PIK researchers at which all Greenland ice would melt, and sea levels would be (at least) 5 meters higher.
+Indeed, doubling 0.8 gets you to 1.6 degrees – the very estimate of the PIK researchers at which all Greenland ice would melt, and global sea levels would be on average about 6 meters higher.
 We are already there.
 We just don’t feel it yet.
 That inertia is the real climate killer.

 If the new study about the Greenland ice height feedback implications is correct, then the Eemian may serve as Greenland analogue after all.

 And if emission reductions can no longer do the job, would trying to geoengineer Greenland snowfall be a last resort?
-How can one ever turn 5 meters times the world’s oceans’ entire surface in water into snowflakes, drop them at the exact same site and then tell them to stick this time?
+How can one ever turn 6 meters times the world’s oceans’ entire surface in water into snowflakes, drop them at the exact same site and then tell them to stick this time?
 Ice sheet tipping points don’t have a safety button.
 The word ‘irreversible’ has a very strong meaning here…

 © Rolf Schuttenhelm | www.bitsofscience.org